MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/revision-heidi/appv-capacity-planning.md

 </tbody>
 </table>

 The CPU utilization of the computer running the management server is around 25% irrespective of the number of publishing servers targeting it.
 The Microsoft SQL Server database transactions/sec, batch requests/sec and user connections are identical irrespective of the number of publishing servers.
-For example: Transactions/sec is ~30, batch requests ~200, and user connects ~6.
+For example, transactions/sec is ~30, batch requests ~200, and user connects ~6.

-Using a geographically distributed deployment, where the management server & publishing servers utilize a slow link network between them, the round trip response time on the publishing servers is within acceptable time limits (&lt;5 seconds), even for 100 simultaneous requests on a single management server.
+Using a geographically distributed deployment, where the management server and publishing servers utilize a slow link network between them, the round-trip response time on the publishing servers is within acceptable time limits (&lt;5 seconds), even for 100 simultaneous requests on a single management server.

 <table>
 <colgroup>